🐾 Ab wann ist ein Hund alt — und wie kannst du deinen Vierbeiner in jedem Lebensabschnitt wirklich gut begleiten?

 Especially in old dogs with declining sight and hearing, the absence of whiskers can lead to serious disorientation.

-An old dog's stomach is more sensitive, kidneys tolerate less protein, and the liver needs relief.
+An old dog's stomach is more sensitive, kidneys tolerate less protein, the liver needs relief.
 What this means in practice:

 • High-quality, easily digestible protein — lean meat, steamed fish, no cheap fillers